 Inventory, lb : 0

-Kamo eggplants are available year-round with peak season in late summer through fall.
+eggplants are available in the late spring through mid-summer.

 Santa Monica Farmers Market